capy-language/capy/README.md

 };
 ```

-`return` works similarly to a `break`, except that instead of jumping to the last labeled scope, it jumps to the *very first scope* regardless of its a function or not.
+`return` works similarly to a `break`, except that instead of jumping to the last labeled scope,
+it jumps to the *very first scope* regardless of if its a function or not.

 ```cpp